honeybirchstudio

 honey.birch@gmail.com

-Honey Birch (they/them) is an artist/designer of narrative experiences exploring the construction of identity through space, story, and collective memory.
+Honey Birch is an emerging artist-designer exploring the construction of identity through space, story, and collective memory.

 Commendations